Rightpoint/RZTouchID/README.md

 `+ (BOOL)touchIDAvailable;`

-Createa new Touch ID service with a unique keychain prefix:
+Create a new Touch ID service with a unique keychain prefix:

 `- (instancetype)initWithKeychainServicePrefix:(NSString *)servicePrefix;`